Undergraduate Course

 • Our social space is stocked with magazines and newspaper, and provides an informal setting to meet your lecturers, tutors and friends

-The Department of Psychology is committed to giving you access to state-of-the-art facilities in higher education, housed entirely within our purpose-built psychology building on our Colchester Campus:
+We are committed to giving you access to state-of-the-art facilities in higher education, housed entirely within our purpose-built psychology building on our Colchester Campus:

-• Specialist areas to study visual and auditory perception, developmental psychology and social psychology
+• specialist areas to study visual and auditory perception, developmental psychology, and social psychology

 Your future

-We also work with our University's careers services to help you find out about further work experience, internships, placements, and voluntary opportunities.
+We also work with our University's Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.

 "I am a trainee psychological wellbeing practitioner, working with people with mild or moderate anxiety and depression by using evidence-based cognitive behavioural therapy (CBT) interventions.
 I hope to qualify and work towards becoming a CBT therapist or go down the clinical doctorate route.
 My placement year was one of the most beneficial things I did at Essex.
 It helped shape my views of mental health services in this country and understand my different options in working in that space.
 It also helped me understand what life after university would be like.
 I enjoyed the fact that our lecturers were working on research related to what we were studying.
 It made the topics more engaging.
 I particularly enjoyed lectures on relationships, cultural, and positive psychology."